 Australia and New Zealand lead the region’s economic development and environmental governance to fulfil IUCN’s mission.

 IUCN in New Zealand

 The New Zealand Government is a state member of IUCN with the Department of Conservation (DOC) acting as state party representative.

 Benefits of being a member of IUCN include creating networks and relationships with other government and conservation organisations, access to key scientists and decision makers, being part of a collective conservation platform for discussion, and access to technical and scientific information to support conservation related decision-making.

 - World Wide Fund for Nature, New Zealand

 - Lincoln University Faculty of Environment, Society, and Design

 New Zealand National Committee

-New Zealand members have established a national committee and members meet quarterly to progress issues of concern to IUCN.
-This Committee is serviced by the Department of Conservation.
+A national committee meets quarterly to progress issues of concern to IUCN.
+The Committee is serviced by DOC.

-The Committee also participates on the Oceania Regional Committee and has elected a councillor who represents its interested on the IUCN Governing Council.
+The Committee also participates on the Oceania Regional Committee and has elected a councillor who represents its interests on IUCN Governing Council.